When Distance Distracts: Representation Distance Bias in BT-Loss for Reward Models: Introduction

 Reinforcement Learning from Human Feedback (RLHF) has emerged as the leading framework for aligning Large Language Models (LLMs) with human preferences~\citep{christiano2017deep,ziegler2020finetuninglanguagemodelshuman,ouyang2022traininglanguagemodelsfollow}.
 Instead of traditional supervision, RLHF uses preference signals to guide LLMs in applying their vast pretrained knowledge more efficiently and aligned with human intents.
 This paradigm has become the central alignment pipeline.
 RLHF involves two main stages, with the reward model (RM) serving as a proxy for human preferences.
 In the first stage, the RM is trained on pairwise preference data, learning to predict the quality and alignment of candidate responses with human judgment.
 In the second stage, this RM scores outputs from the target policy LLM, providing optimization signals for reinforcement learning.
 Therefore, the quality of the reward model directly governs the effectiveness of learning for the policy LLM.

 However, reward modeling is inherently challenging.
-Human preference is often ambiguous and noisy\citep{liu2025skyworkrewardv2scalingpreferencedata,liu2024rm,cui2023ultrafeedback}.
+Human preference is often ambiguous and noisy~\citep{liu2025skyworkrewardv2scalingpreferencedata,liu2024rm,cui2023ultrafeedback}.
 Furthermore, it tends to span a wide range of tasks with varying alignment goals.
 For instance, in safety-oriented scenarios, the preferred response may be refusing to answer harmful queries.
 In contrast, reasoning-heavy tasks such as coding depend on precise, step-by-step correctness.
 A reward model must therefore learn to faithfully capture these varied notions of ``good'' behavior across diverse data.
 To achieve this, it must extract equally reliable learning signals from both broad, easy-to-separate cases and fine-grained, subtle distinctions.
-This makes the design of training objective and its update dynamics especially important, since even minor bias in how models learn the different types of data can undermine the alignment process.
+This makes the design of training objectives and their update dynamics especially important, since even minor bias in how models learn the different types of data can undermine the alignment process.

 The Bradley-Terry (BT) loss~\citep{bradley1952rank} has become the standard objective in pairwise reward modeling due to its simplicity and probabilistic grounding.
 Despite its wide adaptation~\citep{zhong2025comprehensivesurveyrewardmodels}, the update dynamics under the BT loss remain under-explored.
-As in most supervised learning settings, we expect the magnitude of reward model update to be driven by prediction error, i.e., how wrong the model is in ranking chosen versus rejected responses.
-When the model misranks a pair by a large margin, updates should be strong to correct the error; when the predicted ranking is correct, updates should be weak to avoid unnecessary shifts.
+As in most supervised learning settings, we expect the magnitude of reward model update to be driven by prediction error, i.e., how wrong the model is in ranking chosen versus rejected responses: when the model misranks a pair by a large margin, updates should be strong to correct the error; when the predicted ranking is correct, updates should be weak to avoid unnecessary shifts.

 However, our analysis shows that this is not the case under the BT objective.
-By decomposing the BT gradient, we identify two factors that determine update size: (1) prediction error, calculated as the difference between the true rank and the predicted rank, and critically, (2) the representation distance between the pair of chosen and rejected responses.
-This coupling means that regardless of prediction accuracy, small-distance pairs tend to receive weak updates, while highly dissimilar pairs can trigger large updates even when correctly ranked.
-This behavior contradicts typical intuition, introducing spurious signals that undermine learning efficiency.
+We decouple the two factors that determine BT update size: (1) \textbf{prediction error}, calculated as the predicted reward difference between chosen and rejected response, and critically, (2) the \textbf{representation distance} between the pair.
+This coupling means that regardless of prediction accuracy, small-distance pairs tend to receive weak updates, while large-distance pairs naturally receive large updates even when correctly ranked (Figure~\ref{fig:a_fixed_reward_diff}).
+This behavior contradicts typical intuition, introducing signals that undermine learning in reward models.